Simple Responsive Accordion With Pure CSS (Free Download)

 THE END

-Thank you for reading, and We have come to the end of this guide.
+Thank you for reading, we have come to the end of this guide.
 I hope that it has helped you to create a better website, and if you have anything to share with this guide, please feel free to comment below.
 Good luck and happy coding!

 1. It might be a very stupid question but since i can´t code at all i´ll go ahead and ask.